Like every communication tool, the UND website needs to follow standards.

 - Keep paragraphs short.
 Two to four sentences are ideal.

-- Do not use headings simply to stylize text.
+- Do not use headings to stylize text.
 Use them to provide an outline and structure to your page.

 - Do not include a colon after a heading.